 It sounds silly but how we dress often dictates how we feel.
 If we are looking to relax or take a break, wearing the same thing you wore to Thursday’s sales meeting is no fun.
 Today, we’re breaking down what to wear to a summer barbecue so you feel great, look chic and can get out the door with ease.

-My family is in the season of life where things are busy all the time, and our weekends are filled with a combination of sports, community activities, family commitments and time spent with friends planned weeks in advance.
+My family is in the season of life where things are busy all the time, and our weekends are filled with a combination of sports, community activities, family commitments and time spent with friends.
 One of the things I never realized when we had kids, was that our group of friends would evolve to include the parents of our kids’ buddies.
 When we get together, the kids are outside having a blast, and the parents are inside having just as much fun.

 For years I hung out almost exclusively with other entrepreneurs and business owners, especially in the early stages of our company, and I always found it exhausting.
 It felt more like networking and less like socializing.
 Entrepreneurs tend to be a bit narcissistic.
 They like to talk shop; it’s all strategy and struggle, what gigs they booked, their numbers, who’s doing well, who isn’t and I would sit there just wanting to talk about what happened on Real Housewives of New York.
 It was always so obvious to me that I never fit in.

 What’s nice is that everyone in our group of neighborhood friends has pretty impressive resumes, big jobs and lots of responsibilities.
 But when we get together, we might talk about work, but there is no one-upping or showing off, it’s just pure, uncomplicated, down to earth fun.
 And no one has an agenda.
 For someone as wound tight as I am, it’s a welcomed break and, frankly, necessary for my mental health.